anbox-cloud/discourse-docs/oob-data.md

 ### Web Application

-For a web based application you can use the JavaScript SDK which you can find at https://anbox-cloud.io/docs/sdks.
+For a web based application you can use the JavaScript SDK which you can find at [Anbox Cloud SDKs](https://discourse.ubuntu.com/t/anbox-cloud-sdks/17844#streaming-sdk).
 To receive the data sent from the Android application running in the Anbox container you need to implement the `messageReceived` callback of the AnboxStream object: